-‘American Horror Story’ Trailer: Get Really For The ‘Apocalypse’ Boot Camp And ‘Murder House/Coven’ Mash-Up
+‘American Horror Story’ Trailer: Get Ready For The ‘Apocalypse’ Boot Camp And ‘Murder House’/’Coven’ Mash-Up

 The first trailer teased the end of the world as we know it and the new trailer for AHS: Apocalypse that was released today expands on that concept.
 Opening with the words, “No need for the rules anymore, the chaos has won,” the trailer shows a desolate landscape indicating the apocalypse has already hit.
 The clip then goes on to show multiple characters from Apocalypse declaring that the end of the world has happened.

-Included in the line up of new AHS: Apocalypse characters is Sarah Paulson’s.
-Known as Venerable, according to The Hollywood Reporter, this character revels in the end of the world occurring and sets up what appears to be a survival camp for a group of people.
+Included in the lineup of new AHS: Apocalypse characters is Sarah Paulson’s.
+Known as Venerable, according to the Hollywood Reporter, this character revels in the end of the world occurring and sets up what appears to be a survival camp for a group of people.
 There are two rules inside her new domain.

 - You may never leave the building, due to the danger of radiation contamination.